 Finding an interesting-looking book, turning over the cover and reading the first few pages is always the hardest part.
 Once I’m hooked reading is my preferred method of entertainment and education.

-With fiction novels theres something fundamentally satisfying about letting the author guide your imagination into a detail-rich world where you feel a genuine bond with the characters and their experiences.
+With fiction novels theres something fundamentally satisfying about how the author guides your imagination into a detail-rich world where you feel a genuine bond with the characters and their experiences.

-On the other hand there are certain non-fiction authors who bridge the gap between ignorance and awareness in such a way that you feel compelled to re-read the text again and again to fully soak in the significance.
+On the other hand there are certain non-fiction authors who bridge the gap between ignorance and awareness in such a way that you feel compelled to re-read the text again and again to fully understand the significance.

-In either case, how remarkable is it to be absorbed by a book?
+In either case, how remarkable is it to be enticed by a good book?